MHuiG/MHuiG/AWESOME-STARS.md

 - [gskinnerTeam/flutter_vignettes](https://github.com/gskinnerTeam/flutter_vignettes) - A collection of fun Flutter experiments, created by gskinner, in partnership with Google.

-## Dockerfile

-- [Anduin2017/HowToCook](https://github.com/Anduin2017/HowToCook) - 程序员在家做饭方法指南。Programmer's guide about how to cook at home (Simplified Chinese only).

 ## Elixir

 - [blockscout/blockscout](https://github.com/blockscout/blockscout) - Blockchain explorer for Ethereum based network and a tool for inspecting and analyzing EVM based blockchains.